HimanshuChahal/Github-Browser/README.md

 # Github-Browser
 The Github Browser Android Application allows the Users to see the details of their Github Repositories and allows them to create a new Repository and store them in the Device's Internal Storage.

+The Github Browser Android Application Code is pushed to the master branch.

 Instructions to run the Github Browser Android Application :-

   #1.
 Download the APK from the following link :- https://drive.google.com/file/d/1k5UcpvMFgSPdwiNVfsdFFySm9NYUfbd1/view?usp=sharing